apache/orc/site/_posts/2020-11-16-add-panagiotis.md

 categories: [team]
 ---

-The ORC PMC is happy to add Panagiotis Garefalakis as an ORC committer for his work on improving ORC's integration to Apache Hive.
+The ORC PMC is happy to add Panagiotis Garefalakis as an ORC committer for the work on improving ORC's integration to Apache Hive.

 Thank you for your work on ORC, Panagiotis!